 Let’s take a brief look at the design principles that underpin Kubernetes, then explore how the different components of Kubernetes work together.

 A working Kubernetes deployment is called a cluster.
-You can visualize a Kubernetes cluster as two parts: the control plane, which consists of the master node or nodes, and the compute machines, or worker nodes.
-Worker nodes run pods, which are made up of containers.
+You can visualize a Kubernetes cluster as two parts: the control plane and the compute machines, or nodes.
 Each node is its own Linux® environment, and could be either a physical or virtual machine.
+Each node runs pods, which are made up of containers.

 Need to interact with your Kubernetes cluster?
 Talk to the API.
 The Kubernetes API is the front end of the Kubernetes control plane, handling internal and external requests.
 The API server determines if a request is valid and, if it is, processes it.
 You can access the API through REST calls, through the kubectl command-line interface, or through other command-line tools such as kubeadm.